A Validation Approach to Over-parameterized Matrix and Image Recovery: Discussion

-We analyzed gradient descent for the noisy over-parameterized matrix recovery problem where the rank is overspecified and the global solutions overfit the noise and do not correspond to the ground truth matrix.
+We analyzed gradient descent for the noisy over-parameterized matrix recovery problem where the rank is overspecified, and the global solutions overfit the noise and do not correspond to the ground-truth matrix.
 Under the restricted isometry property for the measurement operator, we showed that gradient descent with a validation approach achieves nearly information-theoretically optimal recovery.

-An interesting question would be whether it is possible to extend our analysis to a non-symmetric matrix $\truX$, for which we need to optimize over two factors $U$ and $V$.
-In addition, it is of interest to extend our analysis for the matrix completion problem, as supported by the experiments in \eqref{sec:exp}.
+Based on recent works in the noiseless regime \cite{soltanolkotabi2023implicit,ma2024convergence}, we think extending our analysis to a non-symmetric matrix $\truX$, for which we need to optimize over two factors $U$ and $V$, is promising, while extending our analysis to the matrix completion problem with Bernoulli sampling, as supported by the experiments, is still challenging due to the dependence between the training and validation samples.
+Moreover, it would be interesting to see whether one can actually stop the method early, e.g., the method stops after the validation error keeps increasing for 10 consecutive iterations, to have some computational savings.
+Answering this question requires the characterization of the overfitting phase, which our analysis does not cover.